 The “tempo” of a repetition describes the length of time in each of these phases.
-We describe tempo with 4 numbers, each representing the length of time in seconds for each phase.(Wilk, 2020) As an example, 3/0/2/1 indicates we start with a 3 second eccentric phase, 0 implies we immediately transition to the concentric phase without pausing, we then perform the concentric phase over 2 seconds, and then we wait 1 second at the top prior to beginning the next rep. As another example, 2/1/x/0 implies a 2 second eccentric phase, a 1 second pause at the bottom, “x” means to perform the concentric phase as quickly as possible, and then 0 means we immediately transition into the eccentric phase of the next repetition without any pause.
+This is described with 4 numbers, each representing the length of time in seconds for each phase.(Wilk, 2020) As an example, 3/0/2/1 indicates you start with a 3-second eccentric phase, 0 implies you immediately transition to the concentric phase without pausing, you then perform the concentric phase over 2 seconds, and then you wait 1 second at the top prior to beginning the next rep. As another example, 2/1/x/0 implies a 2-second eccentric phase, a 1 second pause at the bottom, “x” means to perform the concentric phase as quickly as possible, and then 0 means you immediately transition into the eccentric phase of the next repetition without any pause.

-Note: We can perform many exercises, including push-ups, in a variety of ways to induce different adaptations.
-For example, if doing a pushup with a 2/1/x/0 tempo we can perform the concentric portion as quickly as possible but still decelerate near the end of the movement so that the hands do not leave the floor.
-Alternatively, we can continue to accelerate throughout the whole movement such that the hands do leave the floor; this is typically done with clapping pushups and is considered a “ballistic exercise” due to acceleration throughout the full concentric movement.(Suchomel, 2018)
+Note: You can perform many exercises, including push-ups, in a variety of ways to induce different adaptations.
+For example, if doing a pushup with a 2/1/x/0 tempo you can perform the concentric portion as quickly as possible but still decelerate near the end of the movement so that the hands do not leave the floor.
+Alternatively, you can continue to accelerate throughout the whole movement such that your hands do leave the floor; this is typically done with clapping pushups and is considered a “ballistic exercise” due to acceleration throughout the full concentric movement.(Suchomel, 2018)

 *You should always strive to control the eccentric phase.
 For example, performing an uncontrolled eccentric phase with push-ups results in crashing into the ground.
 Keeping the eccentric phase controlled, even when done quickly, allows more consistent form and lowers the risk of injury.

 When doing a push-up the weight is constant throughout the movement.
-However, we can loop a band or chains around their body to increase the resistance when the arms approach full extension.
+However, you can loop a band or chains around their body to increase the resistance when the arms approach full extension.
 “Variable resistance” describes an exercise where the load varies throughout the lift.
 Beginners do not need to use variable resistance strategies; however, practically speaking, any exercise utilizing resistance bands by definition incorporates variable resistance to a degree.(Wallace, 2018) Of interest, a recent systematic review and meta-analysis (“SR/MA”) found comparable results between training with resistance bands or elastic tubing compared to using weight machines or free weights in people without significant resistance training experience, and other reviews have found no benefit or detriment to using various variable resistance modalities, so this is a viable option to use if you prefer.(Lopes, 2019; Andersen, 2022; Fuentes-García, 2023)

-Another consideration is the “range of motion” (“ROM”).(Newmire, 2020) With push-ups we can descend from full arm extension to the point where the chest is just above the ground and then go back to full extension.
-Alternatively, we can cut the endpoints short and go between the points where their chest is several inches above the ground at the bottom and the arms are not fully extended at the top.
-This describes full ROM (“fROM”) and partial ROM (“pROM”), respectively.
-We can even increase full ROM if we put our hands on blocks of some sort to obtain a deeper stretch on the chest at the bottom of the movement without the floor getting in the way.
+Another consideration is the “range of motion” (“ROM”).(Newmire, 2020) With push-ups you can descend from full arm extension to the point where the chest is just above the ground and then go back to full extension.
+Alternatively, you can cut the endpoints short and go between the points where their chest is several inches above the ground at the bottom and the arms are not fully extended at the top.
+This describes full ROM and partial ROM, respectively.
+You can even increase the full ROM if you put your hands on blocks of some sort to obtain a deeper stretch of the chest at the bottom of the movement without the floor getting in the way.

 Note: Many exercises result in varying resistance for muscle groups throughout the ROM even if the total weight does not change.
-For example, at the bottom of a pushup when the arms are bent gravity pulls our weight down perpendicular to the triceps; at the top of the motion our weight is more parallel with our triceps.
-Thus, at the top of the movement more of the weight shifts from the muscles to our bones.
-Incorporating a band helps negate this due to increasing the resistance as we approach the top of the movement.
+For example, at the bottom of a pushup when the arms are bent gravity pulls your weight down perpendicular to the triceps; at the top of the motion your weight is more parallel with your triceps.
+Thus, at the top of the movement more of the weight shifts from the muscles to your bones.
+Incorporating a band helps negate this due to increasing the resistance as you approach the top of the movement.
 It is only considered variable resistance when the band is incorporated, but in both cases the resistance experienced by the triceps varies throughout the movement.

 The bench press is an exercise that works similar muscles to a push-up.
-However, we have more control over the exact amount of weight we are using with the bench press as we choose the exact amount of weight to lift.
-If one determines their “one-rep maximum” (“1RM”) bench press, this equals the maximum weight they can lift for 1 rep. We can substitute other numbers for “1” (ie, a 3RM is the most amount of weight one can lift for 3 reps).
-If we lift a specific percentage of this for a set, this “%1RM” is the “intensity” of the set.
+However, you have more control over the exact amount of weight you are using with the bench press as you choose the exact amount of weight to lift.
+If you determine your “one-rep maximum” (“1RM”) bench press, this equals the maximum weight that you can lift for 1 rep. You can substitute other numbers for “1” (ie, a 3RM is the most amount of weight you can lift for 3 reps).
+If you lift a specific percentage of this for a set, this “%1RM” is the “intensity” of the set.
 However, the term “intensity” is ambiguous since some use it to describe the amount of effort given in a single set.(Morton, 2019) For this reason, I will not use the word “intensity” and will simply explicitly state the training “load” or %1RM when needed.

-When doing a set of push-ups, we can choose to complete a specific number of reps, or we can perform as many reps as possible (“AMRAP“) until we cannot complete another rep. The same applies to a set of the bench press or any other resistance exercise.
-If we take a set to “failure” then we cannot complete another rep.(Nóbrega, 2016)
+When doing a set of push-ups you can choose to complete a specific number of reps or we can perform as many reps as possible (“AMRAP“) until you cannot complete another rep. The same applies to a set of the bench press or any other resistance exercise.
+If you take a set to “failure” then you cannot complete another rep.(Nóbrega, 2016)

 Additionally, some people state if you can perform an additional rep, but this will require you to alter your form to complete the rep, then you have taken the set to the point of “technical failure“.
 Determining what qualifies as technical failure can be a bit murky for some exercises.
 For example, with seated rows trying to determine what degree of back extension is appropriate vs considered “cheating” can be very difficult to define rigorously.

 Alternatively you can perform as many reps as possible until a set reaches a certain level of difficulty.
-For example, if we stop 2 reps before we reach failure then we have taken the set to the point of having 2 “reps in reserve” or 2 “RIR”.
+For example, if you stop 2 reps before you reach failure then you have taken the set to the point of having 2 “reps in reserve” or 2 “RIR”.

 Rather than tracking reps in reserve, another method to characterize sets is to perform repetitions until a rep feels a certain difficulty level.
-For example, if we take a set to a “rating of perceived exertion” or “RPE” of 8 (out of a 10 point scale), perhaps we perform 12 reps.
-After resting 2 minutes if we perform another set to an RPE of 8 we now perform fewer reps due to fatigue from the first set.
+For example, if we take a set to a “rating of perceived exertion” or “RPE” of 8 (out of a 10 point scale), perhaps you perform 12 reps.
+After resting 2 minutes if you perform another set to an RPE of 8 you will now perform fewer reps due to fatigue from the first set.
 However, the last rep of both sets should feel equally difficult.

-The use of both RIR and RPE allow an “autoregulation” approach to resistance training.(Greig, 2020) Some days we may feel stronger or weaker than others, due to poor sleep, poor nutrition, life stress, illness, etc. Taking sets to a specific RPE or RIR helps account for other factors that affect performance.
-This generally becomes more crucial as one’s training experience increases but is a viable method for beginners as well.
-We can incorporate other factors into autoregulation as well, such as grip strength, vertical jump height, heart rate variability/recovery, among others; checking these before starting a session may give you some indication regarding if your nervous system is fully recovered from a prior session.
+The use of both RIR and RPE allow an “autoregulation” approach to resistance training.(Greig, 2020) Some days you may feel stronger or weaker than others due to poor sleep, poor nutrition, life stress, illness, etc. Taking sets to a specific RPE or RIR helps account for other factors that affect performance.
+This generally becomes more crucial as your training experience increases but is a viable method for beginners as well.
+You can incorporate other factors into autoregulation if desired, such as grip strength, vertical jump height, and heart rate variability/recovery, among others; checking these before starting a session may give you some indication regarding if your nervous system is fully recovered from a prior session.

-Note: There are additional ways we can add reps to a set when approaching failure.
-For example, we can complete a set to failure at a certain %1RM and then immediately do more reps with a lighter weight.
-This describes a “drop set”.(Ozaki, 2020) We can similarly do this where they take a set to a certain RIR or RPE threshold and then decrease the weight to perform more reps.
+Note: There are additional ways you can add reps to a set when approaching failure.
+For example, you can complete a set to failure at a certain %1RM and then immediately do more reps with a lighter weight.
+This describes a “drop set”.(Schoenfeld, 2018; Ozaki, 2020) You can similarly do this where you take a set to a certain RIR or RPE threshold and then decrease the weight to perform more reps.
 Beginners do not need to incorporate drop sets but there are a few indications where they can be helpful.
 For example, when facing time constraints drop sets allow a larger total amount of work in a short period of time.

 Another indication is when specifically training movements with descending “strength curves”.
-A strength curve depicts how one’s strength varies throughout the concentric portion of a repetition.(Wallace, 2018) This is either:
+A strength curve depicts how your strength varies throughout the concentric portion of a repetition.(Wallace, 2018) This is either:

 - ascending (strength increases throughout the ROM of the rep (ie, a squat))